Whatshong/Train-Ticket/README.md

 # Train-Ticket

-this is my first project using C language
+this is my first project using C language.
+Which of the features is :

 1. Schedule Trains: